Space90/docs/addons/w20-bridge/index.md

 ---
 title: "Overview"
 addon: "W20 bridge"
+description: >
-description: "Acts as an extensible integration bridge between SeedStack Java and Web frameworks.
+    Acts as an extensible integration bridge between SeedStack Java and Web frameworks.
 It has the ability to generate a pre-configured masterpage.
-It also provides various REST APIs to expose relevant backend features to a W20 frontend."
+It also provides various REST APIs to expose relevant backend features to a W20 frontend.
 menu:
     W20BridgeAddon:
         weight: 10